 - Cold Butter - Always be sure to use cold butter to make the gluten free pie dough.
 If adding water instead of milk I recommend using cold water.

-- Rolling out - To make rolling the pastry easier, I like to roll it out between two sheets of parchment paper or clingfilm (Plastic wrap).
+- Rolling out - To make rolling the gluten free pastry easier, I like to roll it out between two sheets of parchment paper or clingfilm (Plastic wrap).
 This will prevent it from sticking and there is no need for extra flour on your surface which prevents the pastry from drying out.

 - Gluten and dairy free pastry - substitute butter and milk for dairy free butter block and use cold water in place of milk.

 - Loose bottom tart tin - For some recipes such as gluten free quiche or gluten free Bakewell tart I use a 9-inch loose bottom tart tin which makes removing the dish once cooked so much easier.

 - Blind baking - Carefully line the inside of the pie shell with parchment paper.
 Top with ceramic baking beans for blind baking the pastry but don't worry if you don't have any as using uncooked rice will also work well.
 See the recipe card for more details on blind baking the pastry.